ektogamat/R3F-Ultimate-Lens-Flare/README.md

 [![twitter](https://flat.badgen.net/badge/twitter/@Andersonmancini/?icon&label)](https://twitter.com/Andersonmancini)

-Ultimate Lens flare adds the optical aberration caused by the dispersion of light entering the lens through its edges.
+A EffectComposer Effect for React Three Post Processing, `Ultimate Lens flare` adds the optical aberration caused by the dispersion of light entering the lens through its edges.

 [![screenshot](thumbnail.png)](https://ultimate-lens-flare.vercel.app)

 [Click here to see an example](https://ultimate-lens-flare.vercel.app)

-This captivating phenomenon creates a stunning optical effect that adds a touch of enchantment to your r3f projects, especially for sun lights.
-Ultimate Lens Flare creates mesmerizing circular or hexagonal bursts of light.
+This captivating phenomenon creates a <strong>stunning optical effect</strong> that adds a touch of enchantment to your r3f projects, especially for sun lights. `Ultimate Lens Flare` creates mesmerizing circular or hexagonal bursts of light.
 Embrace the magic and elevate your projects with this unique and alluring effect.
 This captivating optical innovation introduces a new dimension to your content, amplifying its visual impact and captivating your audience.

 Unlock a world of possibilities with Ultimate Lens Flare's intuitive interface.
 Seamlessly adjust parameters such as brightness, star points, glare size, ghosts, burst and much more, while real-time previews allow you to see the impact of your adjustments instantly.
 Embrace your creativity and effortlessly bring your artistic vision to life.